Q: I have a question regarding an excerpt about ISO 9001:2008 — Quality management systems –Requirements, from the ISO webpage, which is below:

-A: I am a U.S. Technical Expert for ISO 9001 and associated QMS standards, have been involved with QMS standards since 1975, and I am a coauthor of ISO 9001:2008 Explained, Third Edition from Quality Press as well as a co-editor of the ASQ ISO 9000 Handbook, also from Quality Press.
+A: I am a U.S. Technical Expert for ISO 9001 and associated QMS standards, have been involved with QMS standards since 1975 and am a published Quality Press author.

 You are correct when you state, “we should be able to represent ourselves as an ISO 9001 organization by simply meeting the requirements of the standard.
 These requirements, of course, don’t require third party certification.”
 Many organizations use ISO 9001 as the basis for their quality management system without engaging in third-party audits.
 If you want to claim certification, I guess you could claim that you are “self-certified,” but I am not sure this would mean anything to anybody.

 There are a variety of reasons for incurring the cost associated with obtaining an ISO 9001 certification:

 - Internal use: Many do this based on a perception of market advantage and use the certificates in advertisements promoting their goods and services.
 Some organizations use third party audits and certification to verify for their own management the adequacy of their quality management system.

 - Supplier qualification: The historical use for a quality management system standard is as a basis for qualifying the quality management system of suppliers.
 Development of quality management system standards dates to the 1950s.
 One of the early standards of this type was MIL-Q-9858A used by the Department of Defense for use in qualifying some of their suppliers.